Abort67: Funding

-Sources say Abort67 receives financial support from US anti-abortion groups this may be due to it being a project of the Centre for Bio-Ethical Reform UK which has an affiliation with CBR a US charity under the US internal revenue code.
+Critics of Abort67 claimed without any evidence that they received funding from abroad.

 CBR UK state that while they are affiliated to CBR in the States, they are in no way funded by them.
 Funds are raised through individuals who believe in the aims of their work, which is to make abortion unthinkable, to offer support to those facing a crisis pregnancy and to help anyone affected by a past abortion to find healing.
 They say that a number of their volunteers and supporters are themselves people who have had an abortion or have someone close to them who lost a child in an abortion.